wesruv/target.en/help/r-release-notes/known-issues-resolved-issues.md

 * Entities are correctly expired after 60 days of receiving no updates via feed or API; however, the expired entities are not removed from the Catalog Search index after expiration.
 (IRI-857)
 * The "Usage Info" overlays for Criteria and Designs do not reflect their usage in A/B and Experience Targeting activities (TGT-34331)
-* Recommenadtions Offers in A/B and Experience Targeting activities do not show a visual preview of the Recommendations tray (TGT-33426)
+* Recommendations Offers in A/B and Experience Targeting activities do not show a visual preview of the Recommendations tray (TGT-33426)

 ### Multivariate Test (MVT) activities